LeonMotaung/lyro-final/PWA_SETUP.md

-# Lyro Maths PWA Setup
+# Lyro Tutor PWA Setup

 ## Progressive Web App Features

-Your Lyro Maths application is now a fully functional PWA with the following features:
+Your Lyro Tutor application is now a fully functional PWA with the following features:

 ### ✅ Installed Features